-Depression and Suicidality with INGREZZA[®] (valbenazine) Capsules and INGREZZA[®] SPRINKLE (valbenazine) Capsules in Patients with Chorea Associated with Huntington's Disease
+Depression and Suicidality in Patients with Chorea Associated with Huntington's Disease on INGREZZA® (valbenazine) Capsules

-Thank you for contacting Neurocrine Biosciences with your unsolicited Medical Information request regarding the potential effects of INGREZZA and INGREZZA SPRINKLE on depression and suicidality in adults with chorea associated with Huntington's disease (HD).
+Thank you for contacting Neurocrine Biosciences with your unsolicited Medical Information request regarding the potential effects of INGREZZA (valbenazine) capsules on depression and suicidality in adults with chorea associated with Huntington's disease (HD).

-INGREZZA and INGREZZA SPRINKLE are vesicular monoamine transporter 2 (VMAT2) inhibitors indicated for the treatment of adults with chorea associated with Huntington's disease.1
+INGREZZA is a vesicular monoamine transporter 2 (VMAT2) inhibitor indicated for the treatment of adults with chorea associated with Huntington's disease.1

-Please refer to the separately attached FDA-approved full Prescribing Information and the Important Safety Information, including a Boxed Warning.
+Please refer to the separately attached INGREZZA FDA-approved Full Prescribing Information and the Important Safety Information, including a Boxed Warning.